 JDK

-Most Application Servers (e.g. WebSphere, Tomcat) already come with the JDK required for running the application server.
-The OptiCash application requires the version 8 JDK.
+Most Application Servers (e.g., WebSphere, Tomcat) already come with the JDK required for running the application server.
+The OptiCash application requires version 8 JDK.

 Note: The Runtime equivalent (JRE) is not sufficient since runtime compiling is required by the web application.

-This document does not detail the installation of the JDK for a batch server, database server nor the installation of the Application Server, since these are identified as a client’s direct responsibility.
+This document does not detail the installation of the JDK for a batch server, or database server nor the installation of the Application Server, since these are identified as a client’s direct responsibility.

-The following provides a brief overview for specific scenarios that might be used:
+The following provides a brief overview of specific scenarios that might be used:

 Deployment Scenarios